-You will have to visit the dentist within a week or two after the filing job is done.
+You will have to visit the dentist within a week or two after the filing is applied.
 These visits will ensure you do not have any complications.

-Stout Dentistry offers the best in Charlotte dental practice so that you can have a significant and confident smile.
+Stout Dentistry offers the best in Charlotte dental care so that you can have a significant and confident smile.